cognidance/cognidance/horizon task (PsyToolkit)/README.md

 'behavioral_analysis.m' script (confirming that the file to your data is correct).

-You should a few figures and plots similar to Zajkowski et al. (2017), but for your data. :)
+This will generate some useful figures that are similar to Zajkowski et al. (2017), but for your online-collected data. :)

 3. Adapting for your own game size